Tessera: Vitreous glass

 These are manufactured glass tiles made to a uniform shape and size.
 They are made by molten glass being poured into trays and fired.
 An imprint of grooves is made on their underside for help with adhesion to cement when fixing.

+Iridised, marbled, & metallic tesserae

+Iridised (with a reflective quality), marbled (featuring contrasting and complementary colors), metallic (semi-transparent with gold or bronze veins), and millefiori (round handmade Murano tesserae with intricate patterns) tesserae are also widely used.

 Ceramic tesserae

 These are the cheapest range of bought materials and can be glazed or unglazed.
 The glazed ceramic tiles have the color painted onto the top of the clay and then fired to a high temperature in a kiln.
 The unglazed or body glazed version has the color mixed into the wet clay so the color runs through them.
 They vary in size.

 Smalti

 This is the classic mosaic material.
 It is opaque glass fired in large slabs in a kiln and then hand cut into small cubes with a hammer and hardy chisel.
 Their irregular finish makes them a wonderful reflector of light and this material is best used working straight into cement.
 It is produced in Venice and sold by colour and weight.